Tom Ricketts: Biography

-Thomas B. Ricketts was born in Greenwich, London 15 January 1853, the son of Rosa (née Penniall) Robert Ricketts.
+Thomas B. Ricketts was born in Greenwich, London 15 January 1853, the son of Rosa (née Penniall) and Robert Ricketts.
 His father was a painter and when Thomas was 17 years old he emigrated to the United States, and initially worked as a painter himself.
 However he soon moved into acting in the theatre and directed plays on Broadway for Charles Frohman.
 He was a stage manager for the Shubert family, sang baritone with the Carleton Opera Company, and starred in his own play, Henri Duvar.

 In 1906, after he had been with the Shuberts for four years, Ricketts was persuaded by a friend to join Essanay Studios in Chicago.
 He played Scrooge in A Christmas Carol (1908), the first American film adaption of the Dickens classic, then starred in The Old Curiosity Shop (1909).
 When Ricketts said he had toured with a comedy he had written, A Cure for Gout, the company asked him to make a 600-foot film of it—the length limit for a comedy at that time.

 Ricketts became a director, taking over comedies and melodramas from Broncho Billy Anderson, who in turn took over Westerns.
 Ethel Clayton, Jack Conway, J. Warren Kerrigan and Bryant Washburn were among Ricketts's discoveries—along with Josephine Ditt, "the best-dressed woman on the screen", to whom Ricketts was married.
 Chief dramatic and general producer for two years at Essanay, he helped organize the American Film Manufacturing Company in 1910.
 He made six films for the Flying "A" before withdrawing and seeking another opportunity.